Seven Very Cheap Garden Fence Ideas

 6. Chicken Wire

 A chicken wire garden fence is probably the most inexpensive fence.
-It is a very cheap way to keep unwanted animals away from your garden.
+It is a cheap way to keep unwanted animals away from your garden.
 Chicken wire is incredibly discrete and thin.

-It is easy to fix up with wood supports, and may be made rather attractive with stain or wood such as oak and cedar.
+It is easy to fix up with wood supports and may be made rather attractive with stain or wood such as oak and cedar.

 7. Split Rail